-- I. Ensuring the targets that have been set for disadvantaged students at Pinner High are aspirational based in the upper limit of FFT5. - II.
-Ensure that PP students are represented in all sets but in particular the higher sets across departments which set. - III.
-Ensure all staff are using data when planning for disadvantaged students and that this is evident on seating plans using MINT Class - IV.
-Ensure that all middle leaders have a strong teaching and learning focus on disadvantaged pupils - V. Develop whole school teaching and learning strategies to promote the progress of disadvantaged pupils. - VI.
-Recruit leadership secondments which effectively deliver school wide teaching and learning strategies developed for disadvantaged pupils ensuing that they are used all year in: metacognition, feedback, peer tutoring - VII.
-Ensure there is a constant cycle of assessment, feedback and improvement for disadvantaged pupils and that this is planned for in lessons. - VIII.
+- Ensuring the targets that have been set for disadvantaged students at Pinner High are aspirational based in the upper limit of FFT5. - Ensure that PP students are represented in all sets but in particular the higher sets across departments which set. - Ensure all staff are using data when planning for disadvantaged students and that this is evident on seating plans in Arbor. - Ensure that all middle leaders have a strong teaching and learning focus on disadvantaged pupils. - Develop whole school teaching and learning strategies to promote the progress of disadvantaged pupils. - Recruit leadership secondments which effectively deliver school wide teaching and learning strategies developed for disadvantaged pupils ensuring that they are used all year in: metacognition, feedback, peer tutoring. - Ensure there is a constant cycle of assessment, feedback and improvement for disadvantaged pupils and that this is planned for in lessons.
 Support the teaching and learning department to ensure the quality of teaching within the school is consistently Outstanding.

-Effectively use data tracking points based on high quality assessment to identify PP students that a not making the required progress and target these students for interventions
+Effectively use data tracking points based on high quality assessment to identify PP students that are not making the required progress and target these students for interventions.

-- I. Ensure all faculties have in place quality assessments that result in accurate data tracking and provide information regarding gaps in knowledge. - II.
-Create an effective assessment cycle in which the progress of all disadvantaged students is discussed with senior and middle leaders and classroom teachers resulting in effective in and out of class interventions. - III.
-Use accurate data to target disadvantaged students for high quality small group interventions that rotate to ensure disadvantaged students receive support in all their subjects. - IV.
-Monitor the effectiveness and quality of the interventions that disadvantaged pupils receive through data tracking. - V. Monitor the Leadership Secondments' use of data to target research informed strategies - VI.
-Monitoring the progress of all PP students in terms of achievement, progress, behaviour and attendance after each tracking point. - VII.
+- Ensure all faculties have in place quality assessments that result in accurate data tracking and provide information regarding gaps in knowledge. - Create an effective assessment cycle in which the progress of all disadvantaged students is discussed with senior and middle leaders and classroom teachers resulting in effective in and out of class interventions. - Use accurate data to target disadvantaged students for high quality small group interventions that rotate to ensure disadvantaged students receive support in all their subjects. - Monitor the effectiveness and quality of the interventions that disadvantaged pupils receive through data tracking. - Monitor the Leadership Secondments' use of data to target research informed strategies. - Monitoring the progress of all PP students in terms of achievement, progress, behaviour and attendance after each tracking point.
 Share all findings with all relevant parties including governors and parents.